Axway/docker-cft/podman/README.md

         type: File
 ```

-If one of the specified certificates has changed, when the container starts it is automatically updated so that the container always uses the certificate located in the local directory.
+If one of the specified certificates has changed, when the container starts it is automatically updated so that the container always uses last certificate mapped in the container from the host directory.

 #### Custom scripts